25 things your restaurant should be posting on Twitter

 Visitors: If you're fully booked you might want to take a quick snap to show off the space when it's full of activity.
 You don't just need to share photographs of famous people who walk through your doors, the everyday customer would likely be delighted to be featured on your feed, but ask for permission to post!

 Events: Does your restaurant host events?
 If not, maybe you should.
-From special dinner menus to private events, you should be sharing about your events + getting people excited to attend or think about your restaurant next time they have an event to hold.
+From special dinner menus to private events, you should be sharing about your events and getting people excited to attend or think about your restaurant next time they have an event to hold.

 Promote upcoming classes and workshops: Classes provide a space for fans to learn about your craft among other fans.
 Do you teach bread-making or how to make dumplings?
 Make sure you promote the heck out of those classes on Twitter.